Want to save this article for later?

 From ads and in-app purchases to subscriptions, deciding which monetization strategy is right for your app is an important business decision.
 But no matter which model you choose, knowing how and when to monetize new users can be tricky.

 Like many apps, Headspace has an always-free plan (no trial that runs out).
-So they focus on monetizing currently active users by offering an annual subscription with a hefty discount.
-This not only helps the company make money, it keeps Headspace users committed and engaged long-term.
+So they focus on monetizing currently active users by offering discounts on an annual subscription.
+This not only helps the company make money, but it also keeps Headspace users committed and engaged long-term.

 Upselling without being pushy can be tough to pull off.
 But by focusing your upsell strategies on the customers who will actually benefit from additional products or services, you can increase revenue and user satisfaction.